HESA Aggregate record for students studying wholly outside the UK 2013/14

 return to index

-The Aggregate offshore record is collected in respect of students studying (to date) wholly outside the UK who are either registered with the reporting provider or who are studying for an award of the reporting provider.
+In general, the Aggregate offshore record should be collected in respect of students studying (to date) wholly outside the UK who are either registered with the reporting provider or who are studying for an award of the reporting provider.
 This will include all students active at any point in the reporting period, including students becoming dormant part way through the year, and those withdrawing from courses.
 Students who are dormant for the entire reporting year should be excluded from the return.
-Full details of the coverage of the record can be found in the coverage statement on the coding manual.

 Contact Liaison by email or on +44 (0)1242 388 531.